-We had spent most the summer playing together, our grandparents were retired and our parents worked days so our grandparents watched us during the day.
-But despite all this time together we wanted a whole weekend to play uninterrupted and to be able to stay up as late as we could playing games and watching tv.
+We had spent most of the summer playing together, our grandparents were retired and our parents worked days so our grandparents watched us during the day.
+But despite all this time together, we wanted a whole weekend to play uninterrupted and to be able to stay up as late as we could playing games and watching TV.
 We asked our grandmother first and when she said it was up to our parents we both begged them until they gave in.

 We had spent our Saturday tossing Frisbees and footballs, and working on our fort.
-The plot of land our grandparents house was on seemed to be cut straight out of the forest, there was a dirt road in front of the house, but on the other 3 sides of their home was forest, it didn’t gradually become forest.
+The plot of land our grandparents’ house was on seemed to be cut straight out of the forest.
+There was a dirt road in front of the house, but on the other three sides of their home was forest, and it didn’t gradually become wooded.
 It was literally one step you were on my grandmother’s thick carpet grass and the next you were standing on leaves with tall oaks, pines over your head and a sprinkling of young trees fighting for every inch of sunshine.
-Behind the house there was maybe 30 feet of grass and then you were in the woods and it sloped down slowly for maybe a 150 yards before it flattened out again.
+Behind the house, there was maybe 30 feet of grass and then you were in the woods and it sloped down slowly for maybe a 150 yards before it flattened out again.

 We stood up and dusted off, and headed back up the path we had made to the house.
 Our grandmother would not let us into the house until we had cleaned off, but we weren’t ready to come in.
 We compromised, Grandpa set up a folding table on the back porch and we ate outside, as the shadows of the trees crept further across the yard seeming to devour it.